 IGBTs need Gate Drives to be switched from one mode to another.
-The functions of the Gate Drive are:
+The

 - 1. Isolating the control circuit from the power circuit - 2.
 Supplying/sinking the required gate current to charge/discharge the IGBT's input capacitance - 3.
 Level shifting to the Gate-Emitter voltage, which is necessary when the Emitter is floating; e.g. half bridge!